cert-manager/cert-manager/ROADMAP.md

 - Better user experience for installation, operation and use with applications
 - Zero test flakiness and increased testing confidence
 - Improve release process by adding more automation

+### Shrinking Core

+Minimise the surface area of cert-manager, reducing attack surface, binary size, container size and default deployment complexity

+- Move "core" issuers with dependencies (ACME, Vault, Venafi) into external issuers, which might still be bundled by default
+- Likewise, change all "core" DNS solvers into external solvers
+- Provide a minimal "pick and mix" distributions of cert-manager which allow users to specify exactly which issuer types / DNS solvers they want to install